unazed/python-micro--optimizations/README.md

 a handful of optimizations, tricks and cool things i've learned while doing python

+Just so you know, this only exists for the people that want to micro-optimize code and have the consequence of more unreadable, unmanageable and possibly incompatible code.
+I don't personally like any of the people that, when you optimize, say *"oh if you're going for speed, why use Python?"* - maybe it just peaks my curiosity to make my program as fast as it can be and as efficient sometimes and when people tell you to, in conclusion, learn another language; it pours a huge amount of fuel onto a tenderly fire that was burning in you.

+Never should you follow many of these practices in industrial or professional environments; although exceptions can be made, most of the optimizations fall under the categories listed in the former paragraph (more unreadable, unmanageable and possibly incompatible code.

 # return statements in single else clauses at the end of functions